 The SNC was designed to be constructed in three phases.
 Phase 1 of the SNC was completed in 2005, terminating at a 2400 mm maintenance hole located east of Longfields Drive, north of Bren-Maur Road.
 Phase 2 was recently extended to Strandherd Drive via the proposed extension of Chapman Mills Drive from its previous termination.
 Phase 3 will extend the trunk sewer along Strandherd Drive to the intersection of Maravista Drive.
+A portion of Phase 3 from Kennevale Drive to Maravista Drive has been constructed.
 The wastewater is ultimately conveyed to the intersection of Jockvale Road and Longfields Drive where it then passes underneath the Jock River.